Polycystic Ovary Syndrome (PCOS):

 - After the menstrual period, the cycle begins all over again.

 The diagram on top shows a regular menstrual cycle, and the diagram on the bottom shows a PCOS cycle with no ovulation.
-Girls with PCOS may ovulate occasionally or not at all, so periods may be too close together, or more commonly too far apart.
-Some girls may not get a period at all.

 Now, let's look at what happens during a menstrual cycle with PCOS.